Kelekeys1234/CodeTest/README.md

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `de.codecentric.springbootsample.Application` class from your IDE.

-For building and running the application you need:
+For testing the application you need:

 - [PostMan](http://www.postman.com)